OSU-NLP-Group/RedTeamCUA/README.md

       2. Configure `IMAGE_ID_MAP`:

-         To preserve anonymity, the specific AMI ID will not be disclosed at this stage.
-Further details will be provided upon the project's public release.
+         The information about specific pre-built AMIs, for all supported platforms in our project, will be disclosed soon!
+Stay tuned!

 #### Docker-based Web
 1. **VMware**